-10. Extensions of Time and Continuances.
+10.11.
+Extensions of Time and Continuances.

 - i.
 Whenever the Executive Director, a respondent, or a witness is required to complete an act or produce materials under this Section, that party may request an extension of time.
-Requests for extensions of time may be made to the Commission Chair or the Commission Chair's designee.
+Requests for extensions of time may be made in writing to the Commission Chair or the Commission Chair's designee.
 The requester must deliver the request to the Commission Chair or designee and provide a copy of the request to all other parties no later than 10 business days before the deadline to complete an act or produce materials.
 The Commission Chair or designee will have the discretion to consider untimely requests.
 The Commission Chair or designee will approve or deny the request within 5 business days of the submission of the request.
-The Commission Chair or designee may grant the request only upon a showing of good cause. - ii.
+The Commission Chair or designee may grant the request only upon a showing of gGood Ceause. - ii.
 The Executive Director or any respondent may request the continuance of a hearing date.
 The requester must deliver the request to the Commission Chair or the individual Commissioner or hearing officer assigned to hold the hearing, and provide a copy of the request to all other parties no later than 10 business days before the date of the hearing.
 The Commission Chair or the individual Commissioner or hearing officer assigned to hold the hearing will have the discretion to consider untimely requests. - iii.
 The Commission Chair or the individual Commissioner or hearing officer assigned to hold the hearing will approve or deny the request within 5 business days of the submission of the request.
-The Commission Chair or the individual Commissioner or hearing officer assigned to hold the hearing may grant the request only upon a showing of good cause. - B. Finding of Violation.
-If the Commission conducts the hearing on the merits, the Commission will determine, no later than 45 calendar days after the date the hearing is concluded, whether the respondent(s) has committed a violation of law. - 1.
-If the Commission assigns one of its members or an outside hearing officer to conduct the hearing on the merits, the assigned member or hearing officer will submit a report and recommendation to the Commission no later than 30 calendar days after the date the hearing is concluded.
-Thereafter, the Commission will determine, no later than 45 calendar days after the date the report and recommendation is delivered, whether the respondent(s) has committed a violation of law.
+The Commission Chair or the individual Commissioner or hearing officer assigned to hold the hearing may grant the request only upon a showing of Ggood Ceause.

+B.E.
+Finding of Violation.
+If the Commission conducts the hearing on the merits, the Commission will determine, no later than 45 calendar days after the date the hearing is concluded, whether the respondent(s) has committed a violation of law.